Vinny02/FlaskTodo/README.md

 To run:

-1)Create an empty todo.db file in the working directory.
+1. Create an empty todo.db file in the working directory.

-2) Run python app.py
+2. Run python app.py

-3) Go to your local host and use the app.
+3. Go to your local host and use the app.